Surviving a Season of Unfairness-

 We nurse a bitter spirit-

 Because bitterness is almost always the product of actual trauma, suffering and being sinned against, bitterness feels reasonable and justifiable.
 It’s not.
 God forbids bitterness because it eventually becomes who we are (Ephesians 4:31).
 Bitterness saturates our souls, transforms our personality and turns us into an ugly distortion of what God wants us to be.
 This ruins our Christian testimony and wrecks opportunities for ministry.
 It also has a defiling effect on our children and grandchildren (Hebrews 12:15).
 Anytime we choose resentment, anger or bitterness over forgiveness we infect our kids and grandkids with the generational curses of anger and offense.
-This causes them to become hardhearted towards God and unforgiving towards people (Proverbs 19:11, Proverbs 18:19).
+This causes them to become hardhearted towards God and unforgiving towards other people (Proverbs 19:11, Proverbs 18:19).

-We indulge in too many grey area behaviors-
+We indulge in too many “grey area” behaviors-

-Not everything in life is cut and dried or black and white.
+Not everything in this life is cut and dried or black and white.
 This is even true in the Christian life (1st Corinthians 6:12).
-There are things Christians won’t go to hell for doing that also will not help them become better, wiser or godlier people.
-The shows we watch, how we treat and talk about people, our church attendance, alcohol use, whether or not we use curse words are all grey areas.
-No one is going to hell for having a beer, spotty church attendance, being rude or saying a bad word every once in a while.
+There are things Christians will not go to hell for doing that also will not help them become better, wiser or godlier people.
+The shows we watch, how we treat and talk about people, our church attendance, alcohol use, whether or not we use curse words are all “grey areas”.
+No one is going to hell for having a beer, spotty church attendance, being rude or saying a naughty word every once in a while.
 However, it is also true that how we handle those grey areas will impact how our kids process their faith and live out their Christianity as adults.
 If we want to prevent the generational curse of spiritual complacency we must be cautious and prayerful about how we deal with the grey areas of life.

 We don’t honor our parents-

-We live in a culture where almost every family is labeled “toxic” and even some Christians routinely use almost any excuse to cut their parents or in-laws out of their lives (2nd Timothy 3:1-3).
+We live in a culture where almost every family is labeled “toxic” in some way.
+Even some Christians routinely use the thinnest of excuses to cut their parents or in-laws out of their lives (2nd Timothy 3:1-3).
 Unless there is a really good reason for doing so, disrespect to parents is a terrible sin guaranteed to reap ugly generational consequences.
 There are parents who are truly toxic, evil or who were genuinely abusive.
-The Bible does not command anyone to allow abusive parents to move into their homes or give them free and unfettered access to their grandchildren.
+The Bible does not command anyone to allow abusive parents to move into their homes or give them free and unfettered access to the grandkids (that would be stupid).
 Christians should exercise wisdom and discernment in all situations.
 However, contrary to contemporary thinking, it is not abusive for a parent to be dumb, controlling or less than perfectly tuned into their child’s needs.
-The command for adult children to honor their parents is the only command that comes with the promise of blessing (Exodus 20:12) and there are no qualifiers given.
+The command for adult children to honor their parents is the only command in the Ten Commandments that comes with the promise of blessing (Exodus 20:12) and there are no qualifiers given.
 Adult children are to do their best to figure out a way honor their parents.
 Period.
 Even if those parents were less than perfect or the situation is complicated.
 The number of generational sins we bring on ourselves and our children when we refuse to honor parents is innumerable.

 A generational sin is not difficult to break, in a Christian family.